-We present the annual rates of return from Table III-4 in the following graph.
+The annual rates of return from Table III-4 are presented in the following graph.
 The market value returns (green) show significant volatility with years above and below the investment return assumption (blue).
-The largest deviations from expectations are losses in 2001 and 2002 and again in 2008 and 2009, as well as the large gain in 2021 (shown as the last data point in the graph below).
+The largest deviations from expectations are losses in 2001 and 2002 and again in 2008 and 2009, as well as the mostly offsetting gain and loss in 2021 and 2022, respectively.
 The actuarial value returns (yellow) follow the direction of market value returns, but much more gradually as gains and losses are recognized over time.
 For nearly the entire period, the actuarial value returns fall short of the investment return assumption and result in AVA losses and UAL increases.
 When the actuarial return approaches the assumption, the MVA is closing in on the AVA with the possibility of AVA gains in the near future.
 However, two such instances (2007 and 2014) are followed by market value losses (large, sharp losses in 2008-2009 and small cumulative losses in 2015-2020).
-In contrast, the 2021 market return of 28.27% is sufficiently large so that the market value of assets exceeds the actuarial value of assets and the actuarial value return is slightly greater than the investment return assumption, resulting in an actuarial asset gain for the July 1, 2021 valuation.
+In contrast, the 2021 market return of 28.27% was sufficiently large so that the market value of assets exceeded the actuarial value of assets and the actuarial value return was slightly greater than the investment return assumption, which resulted in an actuarial asset gain for the July 1, 2021 valuation.
+However, the significant negative market return in 2022 resulted in the actuarial value return falling below the investment return assumption and again resulted in an actuarial asset loss.